microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![copyfunctionurl](images/copyurl.png)

-1. Return to Visual Studio, double click on the **PartsUnlimited.sln** solution to open it.
-You will add code to the Functions App.
+1. Return to the Visual Studio, double click on the **PartsUnlimited.sln** solution to open it.
+You will have to add code to the Functions App.
 While there are many ways of doing it, you will use Visual Studio in this lab.
 You will write code to redirect to the right APIs based on the user login, to return different (discount) information.

 1. Right click on the solution and select **Add** and select **New Project**.